maplibre/ngx-maplibre-gl/docs/API.md

 ...
 })
 export class DisplayMapComponent {
-  map: Map; // Mapbox GL Map object (Mapbox is ran outside angular zone, keep that in mind when binding events from this object)
+  map: Map; // MapLibre GL Map object (MapLibre is ran outside angular zone, keep that in mind when binding events from this object)
 ...
 }
 ```